-Jakob’s law recommends the use of familiar patterns in design, to facilitate better user experience.
+Jakob’s law recommends using familiar patterns in design, to facilitate a better user experience.

-It means that sometimes your urge to create something entirely unique and fancy might hamper the user experience simply because the user is not familiar with it.
+It means that sometimes your urge to create something entirely unique and fancy might hamper the user experience simply because the user is unfamiliar with it.

 The law was coined by Jakob Nielsen, director of Nielsen Norman group that he co-founded with Dr. Donald A Norman, Apple’s Vice-President of Research.